 Every year the BWPA makes a number of awards to recognise special achievement and commitment to aviation.
-Awards are presented at our annual Christmas event.
+Awards are usually presented at our annual Christmas event.

 Awarded to a female pilot who has served aviation over a period of time in any aspect, consistently achieving goals, showing diligence to duties and encouragement to others.